crowdagger/crowbook/book_example/arguments.md

 **usage**: `crowbook <BOOK> --set [KEY] [VALUE]...`

-This options takes a list `KEY` `VALUE` pairs and allows to set or override a book configuration option.
+This argument takes a list `KEY` `VALUE` pairs and allows setting or overriding a book configuration option.
 All valid options in the configuration files are valid as keys.
 For more information, see [the configuration file](config.md).